project-chip/connectedhomeip/examples/chip-tool-darwin/README.md

 An example application that uses Matter to send messages to a Matter server.

-IMPORTANT: Must have an Apple developer signgin certificate.
+IMPORTANT: Must have an Apple developer signin certificate.
 Information can be found at [code-signing](https://developer.apple.com/support/code-signing/).

 ---